This was never the plan. I grew up with an “old” mom and was sure that would never be me. Now? I’m an old mom.

 My mother was happy in her career as a nurse and had plenty of romantic prospects over the years, but somewhere along the way she came to terms with the fact that she might never marry.
 My mom was 36 when she finally married my dad, and she was 38 when I was born.
 My younger brothers came when she was 40 and 42.
 For ’80s and ’90s standards, this could be seen as a bit of a medical miracle.
 Today, it is becoming more typical.

-Having an older mom was always something I was always a bit embarrassed about.
+Having an older mom was something I was always a bit embarrassed about.
 There was also the stark reality that if I didn’t have children at a young age, my mother might not be around for much, or any, of their childhoods.

 Unfortunately, life had other plans.
 The combination of a global pandemic and pregnancy not being as easy as simply stopping birth control further delayed my plans to start a family.
 I was 36 years old when I finally got a positive pregnancy test.